-A safe form of digging, which offers the lowest chance of cables, pipes, tree roots (and pretty much anything else that is buried underground) from being damaged when you need to dig in their vicinity, compared to the damage that could be caused by the teeth of an excavator or even just a crowbar (if you’re digging by hand)
+NDD is a safe form of digging, offering the lowest chance of cables, pipes, tree roots and pretty much anything else that is buried underground from being damaged when you need to dig in their vicinity.
+It is far less destructive compared to the damage that could be caused by the teeth of an excavator or even just a crowbar (if you’re digging by hand).

-The process of NDD is to use high-pressure water from a lance/gun, similar to what you’d use when washing your car at a commercial car wash center, but with a lot higher water pressure.
-We use the water from the lance to actually dig up the dirt and turn it into the mud.
+The process of NDD is to use high-pressure water from a lance or gun, similar to what you’d use when washing your car at a commercial car wash, but with a lot higher water pressure.
+We use the water from the lance to actually dig up the dirt and turn it into mud.

 Then, with a high-velocity vacuum, we suck up all the mud that’s just been created, which leaves us with an excavated hole.

-However, on this page, we won’t go into all those details, as the majority of people reading this probably don’t really care what the difference is, so long as the process being used minimizes the risk of damage to underground infrastructure.
+However, we won’t go into all those details here as the majority of people reading this probably don’t really care what the difference is, as long as the process being used minimises the risk of damage to underground infrastructure.

 Now, let’s be honest.
 Unlike what some of our competitors may tell you, Non-Destructive Digging really doesn’t need to be used on every single job you do.